INJECTS

 Inject description

-These injects are displayed in a special channel, which we refer to here as Questions.
-The channel can of course be called something else.
+These injects are displayed in a special channel type, which we refer to here as Questions.

 Overlay